 Describing phonics solely as 'systematic' is open to abuse by those who wish to keep genuine synthetic phonics out of the classroom or who have no real understanding of the synthetic phonics principles.
 Even Sir Jim Rose seemed to feel it was politically expedient to avoid using the 'synthetic' description as much as possible in his final report and, instead, focused on the phrase 'high quality phonics'.
 This is unfortunate as the mixed methods advocates have misappropriated the word 'systematic' and regularly use it to describe their type of teaching using analytic / contextualised / cumulative phonics with the justification that, ''the phonics concepts to be learned can still be presented systematically''. www.readingrockets.org/article/254

-Caution is also needed with the words 'predict' and '**decode', as teachers who prefer to use mixed methods are likely to interpret these words differently from synthetic phonics teachers.
+Caution is also needed with the words 'predict' '**decode' and 'discrete' as teachers who prefer to use mixed methods are likely to interpret these words differently from synthetic phonics teachers.

 Next page >